GuillaumeDerval/BAPC2018-website/system.md

 menu: contest
 ---

-<p><b>The information on this page is subject to change</b>.
-Please check later for the
-definitive information.
-The machines are PCs with an installation based on ArchLinux amd64.
+<p>The machines are PCs with an installation based on ArchLinux amd64.

 It is allowed to bring your own simple keyboard.
 Programmable keyboards are not allowed.
 We provide a simple mouse and it is not allowed to bring your own mouse.
 This page lists the available